cfpb/shortstack/README.md

 ## Run the tests

-We use [tox](https://tox.readthedocs.org/en/latest/) test against Python versions 2.6,2.7,3.3, and 3.4
+We use [tox](https://tox.readthedocs.org/en/latest/) to test against Python versions 2.6,2.7,3.3, and 3.4

 ```
 cd /path/to/shortstack